Community Matters

 New graduate and professional students

 New graduate and professional students are encouraged to take Sexual Assault Prevention for Graduate Students, an online course specifically for graduate students.
-Sexual Assault Prevention for Graduate Students is an important component of the education and support services related to sexual assault, dating and domestic violence, sexual harassment, and stalking.
+Sexual Assault Prevention for Graduate Students is an essential component of the education and support services related to sexual assault, dating and domestic violence, sexual harassment, and stalking.

 Continuing graduate and professional students

-Sexual Assault Prevention for Graduate Students will continue to be offered annually as an opportunity to refresh your knowledge on the topic and of campus resources.
+Sexual Assault Prevention for Graduate Students will continue to be offered annually as an opportunity to refresh your knowledge on the topic and campus resources.

 Sexual misconduct prevention online courses for graduate and professional students